dekuNukem/STM32_tutorials/lesson2_external_interrupt/README.md

 ## External Interrupt

-With external interrupts, instead of reading the pin manually at each loop(and wasting CPU time), a callback function is executed when pin state changes.
+With external interrupts, instead of reading the pin manually at each loop(and wasting CPU time), a ISR(interrupt service routine), a special kind of function, is executed when pin state changes.
 This gives near instant response and does not waste CPU time when idle.
 This is especially useful when reading short and unpredictable signals like rotary encoders, sound sensors, or laser trip sensors.
 You can read more about external interrupts on [the Arduino page](https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/).

 STM32 has interrupt capability on every single pin.
 The only limitation, at least on STM32F0, is the total number of 16 channels.
 That means if you're using external interrupt on *multiple pins*, their *pin number* has to be different.
 Here is a simple illustration: